-The following are some highlights from the CIB's financial statements for the year ended December 31, 2015:
+The following are some highlights from the CIB's financial statements for the year ended December 31, 2016:

-- The CIB's financial position continued to improve in 2015.
-As was the case in 2014, the CIB ended 2015 with a positive net cash flow and an increase in operating cash balances.
-The CIB's 2016 budget anticipates meeting 2016 expenditures with budgeted revenues and cash reserves. - The CIB experienced a decrease in Total assets and deferred outflows of resources of about \$31.9 million, or 2.2 percent in 2015.
-Current assets restricted increased by about \$.9 million primarily due to increases in the stadium and convention center sublease investment accounts.
-Current assets unrestricted decreased about \$6.5 million due to a decrease in investment accounts used to fund long-term debt payments in 2015.
-Capital assets decreased by about \$22.8 million.
-This represents depreciation expense, net of additions and disposals in 2015.
-Other noncurrent assets decreased by about \$6.0 million due to the partial forgiveness of a note receivable.
-Deferred outflows of resources increased by about \$2.5 million due mainly to deferrals associated with the net pension liability recorded upon adoption of GASB Statement No. 68 Accounting and Financial Reporting for Pensions an amendment of GASB Statement No. 27. - Total liabilities and deferred inflows of resources decreased by about \$44.5 million, or 3.7 percent in 2015.
-Current liabilities decreased about \$2.7 million in 2015 largely due to a decrease in accounts payable, while Noncurrent liabilities decreased about \$40.5 million due to decreases in capital lease obligations and bonds and notes payable offset by an increase in net pension liability.
-Deferred inflows of resources decreased \$1.4 million due primarily to the continued amortization of inflows related to capital lease refinancing transactions. - Net position increased by about \$12.6 million, or 4.5 percent in 2015.
+- The CIB's financial position continued to improve in 2016.
+As was the case in 2015, the CIB ended 2016 with a positive net cash flow and an increase in operating cash balances.
+The CIB's 2017 budget anticipates meeting 2017 expenditures with budgeted revenues and cash reserves. - The CIB experienced a decrease in Total assets and deferred outflows of resources of about \$26.2 million, or 1.8 percent in 2016.
+Current assets restricted increased by about \$14.7 million primarily due to increases in the stadium and convention center sublease investment accounts as well as increased receivables from the State of Indiana.
+Current assets unrestricted increased about \$9.4 million due to an increase in operating cash balances.
+Capital assets decreased by about \$44.4 million.
+This represents depreciation expense, net of additions and disposals in 2016.
+Included in 2016 disposals was the transfer of Victory Field assets as well as a write off of approximately \$3.4 million in capital assets no longer in use.
+Other noncurrent assets decreased by \$6.0 million due to the partial forgiveness of a note receivable.
+Deferred outflows of resources increased by about \$170 thousand due mainly to deferrals associated with the net pension liability. - Total liabilities and deferred inflows of resources decreased by about \$36.9 million, or 3.2 percent in 2016.
+Current liabilities increased about \$37.8 million in 2016 largely due to \$32 million of notes payable that mature in 2017.
+Noncurrent liabilities decreased about \$73.5 million due to the maturity of these notes payable as well as decreases in capital lease obligations and other bonds and notes payable.
+Deferred inflows of resources decreased \$1.2 million due primarily to the continued amortization of inflows related to capital lease refinancing transactions. - Net position increased by about \$10.7 million, or 3.7 percent in 2016.

-- Operating revenues increased by about \$1.0 million, or 3.2 percent in 2015, primarily due to an increase in food service and concession income. - Nonoperating revenues increased by about \$7.1 million, or 4.7 percent due to state and local taxes and other assistance and positive fluctuations in the underlying activities from which all tax revenues are derived. - Operating expenses in 2015 increased by approximately \$1.9 million, or 2.1 percent, in large part due to increases in depreciation and salaries and wages. - Nonoperating expenses decreased by about \$5.3 million, or 6.1 percent.
-The largest part of this decrease is attributable to a large payment made in 2014 to the Indiana Sports Corporation.
+- Operating revenues increased by \$144 thousand, 0.5 percent, primarily due to an increase in labor reimbursements that offset a decrease in food service and concession income. - Nonoperating revenues increased by about \$11.1 million, or 6.9 percent due to state and local taxes and other assistance and positive fluctuations in the underlying activities from which all tax revenues are derived. - Operating expenses in 2016 increased by approximately \$4.2 million, or 4.6 percent, in large part due to increases in depreciation expense. - Nonoperating expenses increased by about \$15.3 million, or 18.8 percent.
+This was the result of the transfer of Victory Field assets during the year.